Justincisive/Aussienomics/content/posts/how-to-fix-rugby-in-australia.md

 If the current Rugby Australia board isn't willing to even consider the South African model -- or explain why it wouldn't work here, or why the centralised alternative is so much better other than by boosting their own personal power and status -- then they should resign and be replaced by professional sports administrators who will.

+The last several years of steerage under this board -- which has seen five CEOs and three head coaches come and go in as many years -- have been chaotic to say the least.
+Regardless of what direction Australian rugby takes from here, some diverse views from outside the NSW-centric rugby bubble are desperately needed at the top of Rugby Australia.
 Surely we can do better than the hodgepodge of ex-players and bankers that currently occupy board seats (with apologies to Brett Godfrey and Pip Marlow, although it's not clear what background they have, if any, in sports administration)?